 Book Proposal Workshop

-In 2014, the workshop was coordinated by Professor Drew Cayton (History).
+In 2014, the workshop was coordinated by Drew Cayton, University Distinguished Professor in History.
 Participants later received an individual consultation with Robert Lockhart, Senior Acquisitions Editor at the University of Pennsylvania Press.

 The Book Proposal Workshop will meet again in 2016.